JJandJ/Broadcast-Transaction/README.md

 # Broadcast-Transaction
 Android app to broadcast cryptocurrency transactions from a base43/hex QR code or string.

-It currently supports BTC, LTC, DASH, ZCASH and DOGECOIN and their test networks.
+It currently supports BTC, BCH, LTC, DASH, ZCASH and DOGECOIN and their test networks.

-It uses the chain.so API to broadcast the transaction.
+It uses the chain.so and bitcoin.com API's to broadcast the transaction.

 All feedback is appreciated - JJandJ@tuta.io